ics-unisg/ekga/README.md

-# Event Knowledge Graphs with Ambiguity
+# Event Knowledge Graphs ...

 This repository contains a prototype implementation of a framework for the online construction of an Event Knowledge Graph from a stream of events.